What are environmental accounts?

 Environmental accounts provide a structured and standardised way to organise environmental information.

-From an ecological perspective, environmental accounts can be used to determine changes in the environment, ecosystems and their functioning.
+Environmental accounts can be used to determine changes in the environment, ecosystems and their functioning.

 The Environmental accounts landscape (4.3Mb) provides an overview of environmental accounting approaches and examples of their implementation.
 It is a starting point for understanding environmental accounting and summarises work undertaken in Australia and internationally.

-The platform will include guides, standards, tools and examples to enable the production of credible, legitimate, relevant and enduring environmental accounts.
+Commencing in 2011 under the National Plan for Environmental Information initiative, the Bureau developed an initial capability to produce environmental accounts to help integrate environmental information into decision-making.
+This includes guides, standards, tools and examples to enable the production of credible, legitimate, relevant and enduring environmental accounts.

 Guide to environmental accounting in Australia